SuadeLabs/fire/documentation/properties/purpose.md

 ### dealing_rev_oth_finan
 Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **other financial liabilities**.

-### dealing_rev_deriv_eco
-Describes an account that holds the amount of profits or losses arising from **derivatives** used to manage the credit risk of all or part of a financial instrument designated at fair value through profit or loss, in accordance with IFRS 9.6.7.

 ### dealing_rev_deriv_com

-DDescribes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of commodity **derivative** trading.
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of commodity **derivative** trading.

 ### dealing_rev_deriv_int
 Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of interest rate **derivatives**.